slimjack/IWC/README.md

     `handlerFn({object}currentDataValue)`
     - `currentDataValue` - current value of the bound data object.
 - `scope(optional)` - is used to set the scope of `handlerFn`.
-If not specified `window` object is used as a scope.
+If not specified, `window` object is used as a scope.

 ######Description:
-If shared data is changed (in this window or in others), subscripbers are notified about that.
+If shared data is changed (in this window or in others), subscribers are notified about that.

 ####onceChanged
 `onceChanged(handlerFn, [scope])`